|Nutrition Facts (per serving)|

 Rice Note: The exact quantity of rice will depend on the size of the pan and number of servings, so have at least 1 1/4 lb. of rice on hand.

-- Prepare the ingredients.
-If using a whole chicken, cut it and the pork into serving-size pieces.
+Prepare the ingredients.
+If using a whole chicken, cut it and the pork into serving-sized pieces.

-- Clean the squid of innards and spine, the remove the tentacles.
+Clean the squid of innards and spine, then remove the tentacles.
 Cut the squid tubes into rings.

-- De-seed and cut red pepper into long strips.
-Chop onions and tomatoes, set aside for later.
+De-seed and cut red pepper into long strips.
+Chop onions and tomatoes then set aside for later.

-- Cook the paella.
+Cook the paella.
 If using a charcoal barbecue, light the coals.
-When the coals on the BBQ are covered in white ash, cooking can begin.
+When the coals on the grill are covered in white ash, cooking can begin.

-- Arrange mussels around outside edge of the pan, pointing up.
-Place clams and shrimp in the pan, spreading out evenly around the pan.
+Arrange mussels around outside edge of the pan, pointing up.
+Place clams and shrimp in the pan, spreading out evenly.
 Add slices of pepper on top.

-- Simmer, cooking rice.
+Simmer, cooking rice.
 Add more broth if necessary.
-(If BBQ becomes too hot, raise the pan up, away from the heat.)
+If the grill becomes too hot, raise the pan up, away from the heat.
 When rice is almost cooked, sprinkle peas over the top.

-- When rice is cooked, remove from heat and cover with aluminum foil or large tea towel, allowing paella to “rest” for 5 to 10 minutes before serving.
+Remove rice from heat once cooked and cover with aluminum foil or large tea towel, allowing the paella to “rest” for 5 to 10 minutes before serving.